 The MMS Number of Fragments field if present shall be set as per 10.39.11.1.3.8.
 14

 The SMC TLVs field is the list of supported messages and if present shall be set as per 10.39.11.1.3.2.
 This is used by the initiator to signal to responders which compact frames and which message control values it supports.
+Its presence and length can be inferred from the frame length.

 10.39.11.3.13 Public Advertising Poll Compact frame